-An Education, Health and Care plan (“EHC plan”) is a plan which specifies a child’s or young person’s special educational needs, the outcomes sought for them, and the required special educational provision, together with relevant health and social care needs and provision (s37 Children and Families Act 2014).
+An Education, Health and Care (EHC) plan is a document which specifies a child or young person’s special educational needs, the outcomes sought for them, and the required special educational provision, together with relevant health and social care needs and provision (section 37 Children and Families Act 2014).

 The contents of an EHC plan must be specified and quantified.
-Recently, the Upper Tribunal (“UT”) has looked at how specific an EHC plan needs to be, to meet the legal duty in the Children and Families Act.
+The Upper Tribunal has previously looked at how specific an EHC plan needs to be to meet the legal duty in the Children and Families Act 2014.

 Worcestershire County Council v SE [2020] UKUT 217 (AAC)

-The appropriate and necessary level of specificity and detail in an EHC plan will depend on all the individual facts in a case.
+How specific an EHC plan needs to be depends on all the individual facts in a case.
 An EHC plan should be a realistic and practical document, which helps (rather than hinders) a child or young person.

 Factors affecting how specific an EHC plan needs to be include:

 • the setting to be attended (or if it’s not appropriate for the provision to be made in a setting).
-For example, where provision is being made at a special school or college.
-It may allow more flexibility than where it is being made in a mainstream school is involved, depending on the individual circumstances.
+For example, where provision is being made at a special school or college, it may allow more flexibility than where it is being made in a mainstream school, depending on the individual circumstances.

 London Borough of Redbridge v HO (SEN) [2020] UKUT 323 (AAC)